British-Irish Council to be held in Co Down

 “The British Irish Council provides a very useful forum to discuss issues of topical concern across these islands.

-“This is vitally important, particularly at a time when we are focussed strongly on realising the potential of relationships across these islands.”
+“This is vitally important, particularly at a time when we are focused strongly on realising the potential of relationships across these islands.”